Primary tabs

 - Evidence of competence in English

-If required - you can check using our tool - Proposed Supervisor (M)
+If required - you can check using our tool - Multiple Proposed Supervisors (200 characters) (mandatory)

-Before submitting your application, we suggest you contact a supervisor.
-Please note that there is a lower acceptance rate of applications with no named supervisor and/or a research proposal.
-For more information on finding a supervisor, see below. - Research summary (M)
+Before submitting your application, we suggest you contact a Supervisor.
+Please note that applications without a named Supervisor and/or a research proposal are less likely to be accepted.
+For more information on finding a Supervisor, see below. - Research Summary (2500 characters) (mandatory)

-Why do you feel that Cambridge is the most suitable place to carry out your research and pursue a PhD? - Statement of interest (1500 characters)
+Why do you feel that Cambridge is the most suitable place to carry out your research and pursue a PhD? - Statement of Interest (1500 characters) (mandatory)

 Why are you interested in this course, and why do you feel that you are a good fit for it?
-What do you plan to do with the degree once it's complete?
+Once you complete the degree, what do you plan to do with it? - School of Technology - Widening Participation Questionnaire

 Gates Cambridge Scholarships